prometheus-protocol/.github/profile/README.md

 **Goal:** Build live, working demos to prove the power and simplicity of the protocol for both human and machine economies.

-*   **Demo 1 (The Agent Economy): Monetizing AI Tools.**
+*   **Demo 1 (The Web2 Bridge): Monetizing Existing Off-Chain Tools.**
-    *   [x] We have taken a standard Model Context Protocol (MCP) server and used our SDK to add per-call microtransactions.
-This demonstrates our flagship use case: creating a true pay-per-use model where AI agents can autonomously pay for the tools they need.
+    *   [x] We used our **TypeScript SDK** to add a Prometheus payment layer to existing MCP servers written in Node.js.
+This demonstrates how any off-chain service can be integrated into the on-chain economy without a full rewrite.
-*   **Demo 2 (The Sovereign SaaS): Building New Business Models.**
+*   **Demo 2 (The On-Chain Native): Building Sovereign AI Services.**
-    *   [ ] We will build a simple "premium content" canister that uses the SDK's `charge()` method to bill users, demonstrating how developers retain full control over their business model while using Prometheus as a simple payment utility.
+    *   [x] We built a new, fully on-chain MCP server from scratch **using our `motoko-mcp-sdk`**.
+This reference implementation showcases how to build Web3-native, sovereign, and instantly monetizable services directly on the Internet Computer.

 ---